-Capital expenditure was limited to £85.5m down from £113.8m in the previous year reflecting economic conditions. £71.0m was spent on the equipment fleet of which £58.4m was replacement expenditure and £12.6m for expansion.
+The Group generated a net free cash inflow in the year of £38.9m, a £68.1m turn-round on the previous year's outflow of economic conditions. £71.0m was spent on the equipment fleet of which £58.4m was replacement expenditure and £12.6m for expansion.
 The average age of the fleet at 30 April 2003 was a fraction over four years in both the UK and the US but, in the US, when the longer-life aerial work platform fleet is excluded, the average fleet age for the rest of the fleet reduces to slightly below three and a half years.
-This means that the Group retains a relatively young fleet important at the current difficult stage of the economic cycle.
+This means that the Group retains a relatively young fleet, which is important at the current difficult stage of the economic cycle.
 Gains on disposal of fixed assets were £2.7m up from £1.5m in the previous year.